 To Run Sustainable Films, You Must Concede to Performance Losses

-If you don’t engage your OEM early, it is possible that introducing a new material to your operations will lead to losses in your overall equipment effectiveness (OEE).
+If you don’t engage your OEM early, it is possible that introducing a new material to your operations will lead to losses in your overall equipment effectiveness (OEE)Overall equipment effectiveness (OEE) is an approach for measuring manufacturing productivity by considering three factors that impact productivity: quality, performance, and availability..
 Using shrink sleeves as an example, there are different heat curves associated with different films, so you’ll likely see some variances in dwell time and performance.
 So, if you’re not happy with the performance of one sustainable material, you might consider choosing a different sustainable material that does meet your requirements.

 However, shrink sleeve films (and packaging material in general) are evolving constantly, and what’s being considered “sustainable” one day might not be “sustainable” the next (and vice versa), as material suppliers are getting in front of APR (The Association of Plastic Recyclers) boards to get their materials qualified.
 In the age of sustainability, change is the only constant.
 There will always be a combination of factors that influence your decision to change your packaging materials, which is why it’s so important to engage with your OEM early and often so they can stay in lockstep with your evolving sustainability strategy.